ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 referred to by `<path>` to the given `<mode>` in *octal notation.* Please refer to `chmod`'s documentation (`man chmod`) for details on octal notation.

-For convenience, `sftp` offers a local counterpart of the `mkdir` command to create new directories on the local computer: `lmkdir <path>`
+For convenience, `sftp` offers a local counterpart to the `mkdir` command, to create a new directory on the local computer: `lmkdir <path>`

 The POSIX Directory Structure And Permissions
 ---------------------------------------------